- UPDATED March 2026

-Every guide I publish is built on credible research, ethical writing, and transparent review.
-My goal is simple—to help you make informed wellness choices with calm confidence, not pressure or hype.
+Every guide we publish is built on credible research, ethical writing, and transparent review.
+Our goal is simple—to help you make informed wellness choices with calm confidence, not pressure or hype.

 Simplifying conflicting wellness information is part of why this project exists.
-That experience shaped my promise here at Purple Iris Media: to share evidence-informed guidance you can trust, written the same way I’d explain it to a trusted friend.
+That experience shaped our promise here at Purple Iris Media: to share evidence-informed guidance you can trust, written the same way we’d explain it to a trusted friend.

-Every guide I write begins with a simple rule: evidence comes first.
+Every guide we publish begins with a simple rule: evidence comes first.
 Wellness shouldn’t rely on opinions or trends—it should rest on what research actually shows.

-My process starts by examining high-authority scientific sources.
-I draw from peer-reviewed studies, meta-analyses, and established clinical guidelines published by trusted institutions such as: PubMed, the National Institutes of Health (NIH), the National Center for Complementary and Integrative Health (NCCIH), the World Health Organization (WHO), and respected medical centers like Mayo Clinic and Cleveland Clinic.
+Our process starts by examining high-authority scientific sources.
+We draw from peer-reviewed studies, meta-analyses, and established clinical guidelines published by trusted institutions such as: PubMed, the National Institutes of Health (NIH), the National Center for Complementary and Integrative Health (NCCIH), the World Health Organization (WHO), and respected medical centers like Mayo Clinic and Cleveland Clinic.

-Once the research foundation is in place, I organize it into clear, reader-friendly language.
+Once the research foundation is in place, we organize it into clear, reader-friendly language.
 Before anything goes live, each article is checked for three things:

 Independent Expert Review